 The ideal candidate will offer experience in museum work, teaching, drama or historical interpretation.

-Majors in history, museum studies or education preferred
+Four undergraduate positions available, majors in history, museum studies or education preferred

 Public Program Intern leads a museum tour.
 (Milo Stewart Jr./National Baseball Hall of Fame)

 The research department interns will assist in the day-to-day operations of a major specialized library.

 -Assist patrons by providing research material and answering questions